 Hoshin Kanri Step 2: Define Your KPIs

-Determining which Key Performance Indicators you will use to measure the success of your business is critical to successful Hoshin Kanri.
+Consequently, determining which Key Performance Indicators you will use to measure the success of your business is critical to successful Hoshin Kanri.
 Remember that there are different types of KPIs (or metrics), leading and lagging indicators, measures of performance and measures of activity.
 KPIs should be cascaded throughout each department and layer of the organization.

 Hoshin Kanri Step 3: Establish and Link Your Goals or Objectives

-Once you have established your goals (objectives) there should be a direct link from each Goal to a corresponding metric.
+Comparatively there should be a direct link from each Goal to a corresponding metric.
 Is there a match?